 Is refinancing always a good idea?
 Sarah Megginson, managing editor of YourMortgage.com.au, sits down with Classic Finance founder, Nancy Youssef about the benefits and pitfalls of refinancing your mortgage.

-Refinancing is the process of replacing an existing loan with a new one, either to reduce monthly payments, lower interest rate, or tap into your home’s equity to pursue other life endeavours, whether they are of the lifestyle, travel or property investing kind.
+Refinancing is the process of replacing your existing loan with a new, more competitive one; done either to reduce monthly payments, lower the interest rate, or tap into your home’s equity to pursue other life endeavours, whether they are of the lifestyle, travel or property investing kind.

-Many are surprised to learn that in some instances, refinancing won’t actually lower your repayments and give you the real cash savings that you seek – especially if you shorten your loan term.
+However, many borrowers are surprised to learn that in some instances, refinancing won’t actually lower your repayments and give you the real cash savings that you seek – especially if you shorten your loan term.

-Lets say you have a mortgage with 27 years remaining on the term, and you decide to refinance to a lower interest rate.
+Let’s say you have a mortgage with 27 years remaining on the term, and you decide to refinance to a lower interest rate.
 However, due to your age, the bank requires you to take on a 25-year loan term.
-In this instance, your repayments could actually experience an increase because your total loan balance is then more tightly condensed across a shorter length of time.
+In this instance, your individual monthly repayments could actually experience an increase because your total loan balance is then more tightly condensed across a shorter length of time.

-Founder of Classic Finance, Nancy Youssef, says that refinancing may not be a good idea, if you have no apparent savings.
+Founder of Classic Finance, Nancy Youssef, says that refinancing may also not be a good idea if you have no apparent savings.

-“Sometimes people get swayed by the interest rate thinking, ‘Oh, I might save 0.25%, but you’ve also got to look at all the costs involved in refinancing,” she says.
+“Sometimes people get swayed by the interest rate thinking, ‘Oh, I might save 0.25%, but you’ve also got to look at all the costs involved in refinancing,” she explains.

 “If you are currently in a fixed straight loan and you look at moving, there could be some hefty break costs.
 Check with your lender before refinancing to make sure that there are no other costs or hidden things you weren’t budgeting for.”